-What Is Blue Light?
+What is Blue Light?

 Blue light is a colour on the visible light spectrum which our human eyes can pick up and see.

-Before technology, the main source of blue light came from the sun!
-Now, we’ve brought blue light inside our homes in forms such as digital screens (like TVs, smartphones, computers, laptops, tablets, and gaming systems), electronic devices, and LED and fluorescent lighting.
+Nowadays, blue light can be accessed 24 hours a day in forms such as digital screens (like TVs, smartphones, computers, laptops, tablets, and gaming systems), electronic devices, and LED and fluorescent lighting.

-The Impact of Light on Circadian Rhythm
+The Impact of Light on Our Circadian Rhythm

 The body is extremely clever.
 It has systems in place that help regulate circadian rhythm.
-It relies heavily on outside input (especially from that of blue light) to signal times the body should be awake and times when it should be asleep.
+It relies heavily on outside input (especially from blue light) to signal times it should be awake and times when it should be asleep.

 When it comes to blue light, it’s all about timing.
 Blue light during the day can be beneficial in many ways, such as:

-- Promoting mood and alertness (it is possibly even better than coffee!)
+- Promoting mood and alertness

 Sources of Blue Light Exposure